 Growing Info – Most sources will tell you that Chanterelles cannot be cultivated intentionally, and that isn't strictly true.
-They can be cultivated indoors or out, in the ground, or in artificial beds.
-Must be cultivated in a particular manner to grow, and they require a very large space, fairly densely colonated in order to fruit.
+They can be cultivated in the right environment.
+Must be cultivated in a particular manner to grow, and they require a very large space, with multiple trees, fairly densely colonated in order to fruit.
 They are fairly fussy about their habitat as well.
 Certainly not a mushroom for beginners or anyone who is impatient.

 About – The largest of the oyster mushrooms, the King Trumpet has a broad stem and a small brown cap.
 It is not one of the more popularly grown oyster mushrooms, but is one that is more often used for gourmet cooking.

 Culinary Use – Sometimes used in place of meat, and in ragout, some Oriental dishes, and with fish.
 It has a bland sort of sweet flavor which needs to be either delicately seasoned, or allows it to be disguised in almost anything.

 Medicinal Use – May help reduce tumor growth.
 May have less effect on leukemias.

 Where to Find it – Some specialty grocers carry this mushroom, both online and off, but you'll most often find it in a grow your own kit.
 We carry King Trumpet spawn in our Mushroom Store.

 Growing Info – One of the harder oyster mushrooms to grow, but not considered to be a difficult mushroom to grow.
 Grows on sawdust or on compost, but does not like a high amount of manure in the compost.